North London Book Festival

 Welcome to North London Book Festival 2026 – a vibrant literary gathering featuring debut and iconic authors across multiple stages at Alexandra Palace.
 Expect an inspiring mix of readings, panel discussions, Q&As, workshops, and book signings.
 It’s a true marketplace of stories for every genre and every reader.

 This year we are thrilled to welcome back audience favourites Laura Bates, Natalie Haynes, and Michael Rosen, who captivated crowds in 2024.
-Joining them are an exciting line-up: Rachel Parris, Alan Hollinghurst, Tessa Hadley, Jeffrey Boakye, Ben Aaronovitch, Kate Muir, Charlotte Mendelson, Natasha Brown and many more.
+Joining them are an exciting line-up: Rachel Parris, Tessa Hadley, Jeffrey Boakye, Ben Aaronovitch, Kate Muir, Charlotte Mendelson, Natasha Brown and many more.

 The festival launches on 23 April 2026 with a powerful opening event of words and music as Kadiatu Kanneh-Mason introduces her new book To Be Young, Gifted and Black.
 Her passionate defence of Black excellence in the arts will be accompanied by live performances from Braimah and Konya Kanneh-Mason, adding musical excellence to the conversation.